ankit8866/Machine-Learning-Projects/README.md

 Credit Card Approval Prediction
 - A binary classification model to automate the Credit Card eligibility process based on customer details.
-- Detailed visualisation of the various features affecting the eligibility process, Balanced the dataset usingSMOTE,XGBOOSTgave the highest accuracy of84%
+- Detailed visualisation of the various features affecting the eligibility process, Balanced the dataset using SMOTE, XGBOOST gave the highest accuracy of84%